Using Big Data to Better Serve Customers, Donors and Prospects

 Big Data is also crucial in the nonprofit fundraising sector.
 CRM vendors to nonprofits offer a series of services using Big Data.
 These services include data cleaning through the US Postal service relocation database.
 They also provide wealth indexing, and Social Security sweeps for recent deaths.

 An example is Blackbaud Group's Raiser's Edge product.[ii]
-The Raiser's Edge Product and ResearchPoint databases are integrated.
-This integration allows fundraisers to access information about prospective donors such as net worth.
+The Blackbaud Group integrates the Raiser's Edge Product and ResearchPoint databases.
+This integration allows fundraisers to access information about prospective donors, such as net worth.

 Computer, "Go find this customer’s VIN, please."